2017 National Seminar — Pre-Seminar Workshops

 Grand Erie District School Board

-About Janet Swiecichowski, APR: Janet Swiecichowski, APR, is Executive Director for Communications for Minnetonka (Minn.)
-Public Schools.
+About Janet Swiecichowski, APR: Janet Swiecichowski, APR, is Director of Public Relations for the University of St. Thomas in St. Paul, Minn.
 She is a passionate proponent of Accreditation and was instrumental in the development of NSPRA’s APR Prep workshop (now in its 14th year).
 She has led and coordinated this popular Pre-Seminar program since 2003.
 Janet has served as NSPRA’s liaison to the Universal Accreditation Board and is a past chair of NSPRA’s Accreditation Committee.
 She has been actively involved in the updating and revision of the Examination for Accreditation in Public Relations and has worked to ensure education communication issues are represented.

 About Shawn McKillop, APR: Shawn McKillop, APR, has communications experience working in highly political environments such as Queen’s Park in Ontario, Canada.
 He supported communications that was directed by the Premier of Ontario while working with Members of Provincial Parliament and Cabinet Ministers including the Minister of Labour, the Minister of Community and Social Services, the Minister Responsible for Women’s Issues and the Minister of Education.
 It was in his role as communications advisor to the Minister of Education that he developed a passion for education.
 In 2007, he moved into school Public Relations as communications officer at the Hamilton-Wentworth District School Board and became the Manager of Communications and Community Relations for the Grand Erie District School Board in 2010.
 Shawn earned his Accreditation in Public Relations in 2016.